Evpok/modernconfstyles/lrec/README.md

   - The `\cite`, `\newcite` and `\shortcite` commands work as advertised, but I would advise to use the more explicit `\parencite` and `\textcite` and to avoid using `\shortcite`.

 ### Added
-  - The `submission=false` class option will try to give you a nicer look for out of proceeding, standalone versions of your article, most notably by adding headers and page numbers.
+  - The `standalone` class option will try to give you a nicer look for out of proceeding, standalone versions of your article, most notably by adding headers and page numbers (see [below](## Standalone mode))
     - The `\IfSubmission{code if submission}{code if standalone}` gives you a way to change the content of your document depending on that option.
   - If hyperref is used in your document (and it should be), the `lrec` class will try to set some pdf metadata using the content of `\title`, `\author`, `\keywords`…